Home

 In 2004, Crow appeared as a musical theater performer in the Cole Porter biopic De-Lovely.

 The singer also appeared on Larry King Live on CNN on August 23, 2006.
-In this show she talked about her comeback, her breakup with Lance Armstrong, her past job as Michael Jackson's backup singer, and her experience as a cancer survivor.
+In this show she talked about her comeback, her breakup with Lance Armstrong, her past job as Michael Jackson's backup singer, and her experience as a breast cancer survivor.

+Detours was recorded at Crow's Nashville farm.
+Her son, Wyatt, makes an appearance on the song "Lullaby for Wyatt," which is featured in the movie Grace Is Gone.
 "The songs are very inspired by the last three years of events in my life," Crow said of a time that found her battling breast cancer and splitting with partner Lance Armstrong.

 On the red carpet at the 2006 CMA Awards, Crow reported that she was working on a country music album.
 According to Entertainment Weekly, Wildflower, at one point was to be followed, in about six months, by a "pop record."
 According to Crow, Wildflower was the "art record," which she felt she had earned the right to make, following the success of The Very Best of Sheryl Crow.